Environmental Programme

 We want to show leadership on environmental performance, so we've committed to significant milestones in our specific impact areas.

-- We aim to reach 90% electric vehicles in leased vehicles globally by 2030.
+- ING aims to reach 90% electric vehicles in its leased vehicles fleet globally by 2030.

 Our progress